 Man offloaded from flight for 'inconveniencing' co-passengers

-A seemingly "mentally unstable" air passenger was on Wednesday offloaded from a Colombo-bound carrier, after he caused "inconvenience" to others by performing yoga and excercise onboard, police said.
-The crew's repeated requests to the passenger against doing so paid no heed.
+A seemingly "mentally unstable" air passenger was on Wednesday offloaded from a Colombo-bound carrier, after he caused "inconvenience" to others by performing yoga and exercise onboard, police said.
+He paid no heed to the crew's repeated requests against doing so.

-He had come from Varanasi to the city to proceed to Colomobo, they said.
+The man had come from Varanasi to the city to proceed to Colombo, they said.
 After the passenger created 'inconvenience' to others, he was offloaded with the help of CISF who later handed him over to the police, they said, adding, a part of his ticket cost was also refunded by the private airline.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)